top of page

 If your image editor offers filters, you can apply those filters to your digital photos for a wide range of uses.
 Most photo filters manipulate colors, saturation, light exposure or simulate a change in focus.

-Either you use the built-In photos App on your phone or you editing your photo in a social network app like Instagram, you can choose a filter first and then start the adjust setting (part 3).
+Either you use the built-in photos App on your phone or edit your images in a social network app like Instagram, you can choose a filter first and then start the adjust setting (part 3).

 Filters are like ice cream flavors: tastes vary by person, but some are more popular than others.
 According to a U.S.-wide study, the best Instagram filter is Clarendon.
 It offers brightening and highlighting effects that flatter most pictures, contributing to its universal appeal.
 Runner-up favorites include Gingham, Juno, and Lark.